Home » Departments » Police » Police FAQ

 You should be able to get a Protective order at your district court.
 If you live in Manchester the district court is on Amherst Street, one block up from the CVS store on Elm Street.

-Why do I need a Protective Order if there are bail conditions that the offender has to stay away from me?
+Why do I need a Protective Order if there are bail conditions that require the offender to stay away from me?

 In the State of New Hampshire, Police cannot arrest a person for violating their bail conditions unless the violation occurs in the Officer's presence.
-A protective order is something that you can also carry with you, give to schools/daycare and is more easily enforced by the Police.
+A protective order is something that you can also carry with you or give to schools or daycare, and it is more easily enforced by the Police.

 Hiring a Police Detail